blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 The types in the type systems all specify JSON Schema's `{ "additionalProperties": false }` which has implications for how the schemas can be composed together, which will be addressed in this proposal.

-Allowing for entity types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.
+Allowing entity types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.
 As an alternative to extending types, type duplication (or type forking) is a less compatible way to make use of existing public types, without a direct data mapping strategy.

 This RFC introduces a way for types to be extended in a way where the reusability and sharing design philosophies of the Block Protocol are maintained, and a way for types to be duplicated for use-cases where extending types is insufficient.